-Tai Calon has received a total of £3.2 million in grant funding since 2020 as part of the Welsh Governments Optimised Retrofit Programme (ORP).
+Tai Calon has received a total of £4.3 million in grant funding since 2020 as part of the Welsh Governments Optimised Retrofit Programme (ORP).
 A total of 166 homes received external wall insulation (EWI) improvements under Phase 1 (2020-2021), with a further 256 homes included under Phase 2(2022-2023).
-Within the next 12 months, a total of 25 homes from Phase 2 will also receive an air-source heat pump, combined with PV and battery storage, in addition to EWI.
+Within the next 12 months a further 75 homes will benefit from the installation of a range of energy efficiency measures (EEMs) including air-source heat pumps, or infrared heating, combined with PV and battery storage.